prominence-eosc/docs/containers.md

 **Note**: The udocker container runtime must be used for images from Google Container Registry due to [this](https://github.com/sylabs/singularity/issues/1158) Singularity issue.
 {: .notice--warning}

-Note that if a Docker tarball (with a filename ending in ".tar") is specified udocker will automatically be selected as the container runtime, and if a Singularity image is specified (with a filename ending in ".simg") Singularity will automatically be selected.
+If a Docker tarball (with a filename ending in ".tar") is specified udocker will automatically be selected as the container runtime, and if a Singularity image is specified (with a filename ending in ".simg") Singularity will automatically be selected.
+If a Singularity Hub image is specified (image name beginning with "shub://") Singularity will automatically be selected.

 ## Tips for creating containers
 Some important tips for creating containers to be used with PROMINENCE: